MrParosk/online_courses/relational_database_design/notes.md

 The trick to designing many-to-many relationship is to split the data into two tables, each having a one-to-many relationship to a third table, an intermediary / junction table.

-In the example above, we would have one buyers table with a primary key (buyer id), one product table with a primary key (product id) and an intermediary table with the forgein keys buyer id and product id.
+In the example above, we would have one buyers table with a primary key (buyer id), one product table with a primary key (product id) and an intermediary table with the foreign keys buyer id and product id.

 ## Introduction to keys